 In the far west, a few Jefferson Davis Highway monuments are scattered around despite the fact that it was never officially recognized by any of the Pacific coastal states.
 Among the local populace it was generally unknown.

-The first monument (on entering California from the east) is reportedly found (have not personally seen it nor a photo of it) at the Sand Hills Rest Area on I-8 Exit 155 soon after leaving Arizona.
+The first monument (on entering California from the east) most recently was placed at the Sand Hills Rest Area on I-8 Exit 155 soon after leaving Arizona.
 Its original location was at the Agricultural Inspection Station on the border, about 20 miles away.
+I suspect it has since been removed.
 The next, at Horton Plaza in downtown San Diego, is a 1956 brass plaque set into red tile pavement marking the "First Pacific Terminal" of the highway.
 A plaque was first placed there in July 1926, but objections raised by veterans of the Grand Army of the Republic caused it to be removed by the end of that year.
 30 years later apparently no veterans were left to object and another monument was placed there.
 The latest placement was done during a 1985 rehabilitation of the plaza, but was again removed in 2017 during the nationwide furor over displaying Confederate flags and the like.
 The "Pacific Milestone" marker for the Robert E. Lee Highway, the self-same stretch of road, sits nearby.It seems that the named highway route as it crossed southern Arizona and California heading to San Diego was known as (take your pick) the Robert E. Lee Highway, the Dixie Overland Highway, the Bankhead Highway (for John Hollis Bankhead, an Alabama politician and Confederate war hero), the Old Spanish Trail and/or the Jefferson Davis Highway.
 After 1926 this stretch of road became part of non-controversial agenda-free US80.